-This package contains several functions and information to help the analyst design his experiment and perform various calculations.
-The on-screen text and Help files should provide sufficient information for operation.
+This off-line package contains several functions and information to help the analyst design his experiment and perform various calculations. i.e: Conversion of concentration units and calculation of dilution factors; effect of Selectivity and Activity coefficients.
+The on-screen text and Help files should provide sufficient information for operating this package.
 Use the Back button to move between different screens.